aorosoeon/concentration_bot/README.md

 # concentration_bot
 Chatbot for Telegram messenger, which sets a timer for concentration, asks about distractions and success of a task and uploads this info to a google spreadsheet.
+Something like the Pomodoro Technique with results recording.

 I used:
 1. AsyncTelebot and a couple of other classes from pyTelegramBotAPI package for connecting to Telegram API